Capital funding for multi-academy trusts (MATs)

 - maintain the estate for the long-term by renewing and modernising key building elements through preventative works and replacement when they are beyond economic repair

-At the end of the 2015 to 2016 financial year, EFA will ask trusts to provide information about how they have used their funding for that year and what projects they have funded in their schools.
+- After the end of the financial year, EFA will ask organisations who receive SCA s to provide information about how they have used their funding for that year and what projects they have funded in their schools.

 Salix type loans